jumph4x/canonical-rails/README.md

 Then find it in config/initializers/ as canonical_rails.rb

-Finally, include the canonical_tag helper in your views:
+Finally, include the canonical_tag helper inside the `head` portion of your HTML views:
 ```ruby
   <%= canonical_tag -%>
 ```